maiaiia/uni-lecture-notes/Sem II/OS/FIFO.md

 # FIFO
 ___
 Class: [[OS]]
-Type: Lecture
+Type: Lecture + Seminar
 Tags: #
 Date: April 3rd, 2025
 ___

+## Intro
-A FIFO is a special file (a named pipe).
-It must be created before being used with `mkfifo` and removed manually afterwards with `rm`
-FIFOs are persistent
+A FIFO is a named pipe.
+It works in the same manner, but it can be used by unrelated processes as well.
+Pipes are created before being used with `mkfifo` and removed manually afterwards with `rm` FIFOs are persistent use `unlink` to destroy the FIFO within the program

 In order to run a program using FIFOs, you need to
 1. Create the FIFOs